LinkedSoftwareDependencies/Article-System-Components/content/system.md

 which reach a test coverage of 100%.

 Components.js is being maintained by IDLab via software projects that make use of this framework.
-A sustainability of this project is available on GitHub ([https://github.com/LinkedSoftwareDependencies/Components.js/wiki/Sustainability-Plan](https://github.com/LinkedSoftwareDependencies/Components.js/wiki/Sustainability-Plan)).
+A sustainability of this project is available on [GitHub](cite:cites link:web:componentsjssustainability).

-Finally, in-depth documentation is available ([https://componentsjs.readthedocs.io/en/latest/](https://componentsjs.readthedocs.io/en/latest/)), which explains how to create component and configuration files, and how to invoke the DI tool.
+Finally, in-depth [documentation](cite:cites link:docs:componentsjs) is available,
+which explains how to create component and configuration files, and how to invoke the DI tool.